For daily wit & wisdom, sign up for the Almanac newsletter.

 At the same time, winter will be colder-than-normal in most of the northern tier states, Midwest, Great Plains, and Rockies.
 It will be warmer than normal from New England and the Atlantic Corridor down through the Southeast to Florida and in the southern half of Texas.

 If you love the idea of a White Christmas, find out where snow is most likely!
 Based on NOAA historical weather data (based on 30-year data sets), here are the odds.
 Any surprises?

 Northeast and Great Lakes

-Northern Maine, Minnesota, North Dakota, Michigan, and Wisconsin can practically guarantee a blanket of snow on Christmas Day, since snow begins falling earlier in the month and these northern areas have freezing temperature to avoid snow melt.
+Northern Maine, Minnesota, North Dakota, Michigan, and Wisconsin can practically guarantee a blanket of snow on Christmas Day since snow begins falling earlier in the month and these northern areas have freezing temperatures to avoid snow melt.
 In Minneapolis, it’s an 80% chance.
 Over northern Michigan and especially the Upper Peninsula, as well as northern Minnesota, 3 out of every 4 years on average feature a white Christmas.
 Even greater odds exist over northern North Dakota.

 In the White Mountains of northern New Hampshire, it’s a 97% odds; northern Vermont has a 75 to 95% chance.

 In central and southern New England, there’s a 50-50% shot shot in a random year; Boston’s odds are only 20%.

 Around upstate New York and western New England, it’s just over a 50-50 shot.
 Cleveland’s odds are 1 in 3 and Chicago only 2 in 5 for Christmas Day.